Javier-Castilla/Python-Dictionary-Implementation/README.md

 public static void main(String[] args) {
         // Creates an empty dictionary
         Dictionary myDict = new Dictionary();

+        // Creates a dictionary via other dictionary Dictionary otherDict = new Dictionary(myDict);
+        System.out.println(anotherDict.equals(myDict)); // Will print true

+        // Cereates a dictionary with dynamic number of arguments Dictionary otherDict2 = new Dictionary(1, 2, 3, 4);
+        System.out.println(otherDict2); // Will print {1: 2, 3: 4}

         // Insert pairs into the dictionary
         myDict.put("key1", 1);